 It’s hard for a lot of artists to “take the plunge” into full-time painting, let along taking up art in the first place.
-However, the story of Emilie Lee is about as extreme — and entertaining — as it gets.
+However, this story is about as extreme — and entertaining — as it gets.

 Well-known painter Donald Neff recently found himself aboard an Alaskan cruise ship for the fourth time, with a slightly different set of priorities than touring and sightseeing: painting en plein air.
 His results?

 I was recently invited to be a guest artist at Bryce Canyon National Park during the annual Geology Festival.
 It is the first time an artist has been invited to present at the event, which is sponsored by the Park Service and the Bryce Canyon Natural History Association.
 It was my hope that my visit might kick-start a permanent artist-in-residence program there.
 I think we may have succeeded.

 Pennsylvania artist Julie Riker had the unique opportunity to paint a barn raising and to document the event with her art.
 This really was history!

 You likely wouldn’t be surprised if I told you that outdoor painting is a worldwide phenomenon.
 We spend a lot of time detailing the amazing events, exhibitions, and festivals here at home, so why not take a brief moment to see what’s happening across the pond?

 Outdoor painting is so much more than a creative outlet—it’s a way to connect with nature, form lifelong relationships, and expose passers-by to an exciting cultural phenomenon.
 Discover how one ascending watercolorist is using his talents to give back to the community he captures in so many beautiful ways.